learn-co-curriculum/js-object-oriented-classes-readme/README.md

 ```

 Here, we've *extended*, or inherited from `User` when creating the new `Teacher` class.
-We also added a new method `teachMath` that available to Teacher objects but is not available to User objects.
+We also added a new method `teachMath` that is available to Teacher objects but is not available to User objects.
 We can override an inherited method simply by defining another method with the same name.

 ```js
 class User {